Best Industrial Relations Reporting Award

-- Books are not eligible to be entered into the Industrial Reporting Award.
+- Books are not eligible to be entered into the Best Industrial Relations Reporting Award.
 These should be entered into the Walkley Book Award.

 - Each entrant may enter only once.
 The exception is for joint or team entries.
 In this instance you may submit up to two entries per category.
 That is: one single entry and one joint or team entry, or two joint or team entries.

 - Joint or group entries may include up to five names, with one person nominated as the primary contact.

 - Team entries may include any number of people with the name of the team clearly stated.
 One person will be the primary contact for this entry, but all names, positions and membership details should be submitted on a separate piece of paper attached to the numbered entry form when submitted with the entry.
 The exception is for entries to the “coverage of a news event or issue” category where entries can be made by a news organisation.

 - Entry is free for members of MEAA.
 The cost of entering the award for non-members is $50 including GST.
 Inquiries about MEAA membership please contact firstname.lastname@example.org for.

 - Judges have the right to reject an entry which in their opinion does not comply with the requirements of the competition.
 The judges’ decision will be final.
 The Walkley Judging Board reserves the right to withdraw an Award if it later finds the entrant did not comply with the entry conditions.

 - To facilitate easy access for judging, entrants should place URLs outside any paywall.
 If that proves infeasible, the entry should provide a username and password for judges, plainly indicated in the supporting statement.